Classics (M.Phil. / P.Grad.Dip.)

 Taken as a full time course, the M.Phil. lasts for 12 months, starting in September.
 Teaching is spread over 24 weeks from September to the following April.
 The course consists of a combination of compulsory and optional components that together make up the 90 ECTS expected for full-time study over one academic year at Masters level.

-Students taking the course on a part-time basis do so over two years.
-Part-time students must pass taught modules carrying 40 ECTS, including the compulsory module Classics Research Skills (20 ECTS), in their first year in order to progress to the second year.
-In their second year, they must pass taught modules carrying 20 ECTS and submit a dissertation by the end of August.
+Students taking the course part-time do so over two years.
+In their first year, part-time students must complete taught modules carrying 40 ECTS, including the compulsory module Classics: Research and Methods (20 ECTS).
+In their second year, they take taught modules carrying 20 ECTS and submit a dissertation by the end of August.

 Course Content

 The course has two compulsory elements.
-The weekly core module Research and Methods runs throughout the year and communicates core research skills and knowledge across the main strands of classical scholarship.
+The weekly core module Classics: Research and Methods, runs throughout the year and communicates core research skills and knowledge across the main strands of classical scholarship.

 In addition, students also choose four electives (or two with beginners’ Greek or Latin), which likewise allow them to build specific skills and follow their individual interests.
-Recently taught electives include: Greek Language; Latin Language; Classics and European Identity; Textual Criticism; Gender and Genre in Augustan Poetry; Greeks and Barbarians; Ancient Drama, Adaptation and Performance; Curiosity and Crisis in the Late Fifth Century: Receptions of the Sophists; The Eternal City: The Archaeology of the City of Rome; Lost in the Labyrinth?
-'Reading' Aegean Bronze Age Art; Rulers and Image-making in the Hellenistic World.
+Recently taught electives include: Greek Language; Latin Language; Saving the Past; Unlocking Sacred Landscapes; Desire and the Body from Catullus to Seneca; Early Christianity; Homer and the Canons of Antiquity; After Alexander: Hellenistic Athens; Roman Hellenism; Curiosity and Crisis in the Late Fifth Century; The Eternal City: The Archaeology of the City of Rome; Goddesses of the Mediterranean.

 For students with intermediate and advanced Greek and Latin, a range of author- and topic-based modules are available.